3 min read

 This is one of the more prevalent prejudices.
 The millennials are not loyal to the companies that employ them and that’s why they “jump” from work to work.

-In reality, research shows that Generation Y stay longer with their employers than Generation X in their ages.
+In reality, research shows that Generation Y stays longer with their employers than Generation X in their ages.

 So, back off!